pcidale/FSND-capstone/README.md

 * Identity and Access  Management
 * Server Deployment, Containerization and Testing

-In addition, it's been used Postman Collections for testing all API’s resources and Heroku for deployment.
+In addition, Postman Collections was used to test all the features of the API and Heroku for deployment.

 ## Getting Started